 Example:

-Suppose we have a transactions table with a date column and a customer_id column, and we want to optimize performance for complex queries that filter by both date and customer ID.
-We can composite partition the table using range partitioning on the date column and horizontal partitioning on the customer_id column, for example:
+column, and we want to optimize performance for complex queries that filter by both date and customer ID.
+We can composite partition the table using range partitioning on the date

 This way, the database can optimize performance for complex queries that filter by both date and customer ID.